 Is your toilet tank not filling properly?
 If so, you are undoubtedly facing a major inconvenience.
 While such problems occur quite often, you need to resolve them as soon as possible.
-Not all toilet tank issues require you to call for a professional plumber — sometimes, you can simply fix them yourself.
+Not all toilet tank issues require you to call for a professional plumber — sometimes, you can read some Toilet Users Manuals online and simply fix them yourself.

 In this article, you will find the top eight reasons for a toilet tank not filling and what you need to do for each of them.
 But before that, let’s take a look at exactly how a toilet works.
 You need to know the basics in order to successfully determine the cause of the problem at hand.

 Toilet tanks are designed to automatically fill up with water each time you flush.
 Typically, it takes around ten seconds for a tank to fill completely and the water level should be just below the overflow tube.
 The tank has a lot of moving parts that make it work — if even a single one malfunctions, that might cause the entire tank to stop working properly.

 When you flush, a handle arm pulls up a chain connected to the flapper and flush valve inside the tank.
 As a result, all water contained in the tank is dumped into the toilet bowl.
 Once the tank is completely emptied, the flapper once again covers the drain hole, and water starts coming into the tank to refill it.
 A mechanism called a float ball is responsible for determining when the tank is refilled.